-Mosquito Collection in Shrewsbury Tests Positive for West Nile Virus
+Mosquito Collection in Sturbridge Tests Positive for West Nile Virus

-On September 9, 2009 the Mass.
-Dept. of Public Health (MDPH) confirmed that a sample of mosquitoes collected on September 2 tested positive for West Nile Virus (WNV).
+The Mass.
+Dept. of Public Health (MDPH) confirmed today that a sample of mosquitoes collected from a CMMCP surveillance site on July 22 from the southeast corner of town has tested positive for West Nile Virus (WNV).
 The Central Mass.
-Mosquito Control Project has coordinated with the Shrewsbury Board of Health and will place additional surveillance traps in the area the virus was found.
-CMMCP records show that catch basins in that area were treated in late July to reduce the larval population of Culex species.
-Spraying in the area is planned for the evening of September 10 after sunset up until midnight.
-A map of the spray area is available on the CMMCP website at www.cmmcp.org/shrewsbury2009.jpg
+Mosquito Control Project will place additional surveillance traps in the area the virus was found.
+CMMCP records show that catch basins in that area were treated recently to reduce the larval population of Culex species and follow up treatments are planned this week.
+Spraying in the area is planned after sunset on the evening of July 28 to reduce populations of mosquitoes.
+Follow up spraying may occur if conditions warrant.